deadlyvipers/dojo_rules/introduction.md

 Hi.
 This is an introduction of me.

-Fav course is Git.
+Favorite path is JavaScript.